 Disaster Management Act 2003 (Qld).
 This information will only be accessed by authorised staff within the department.
 Your personal information will not be given to any other person or agency without your permission or where we are required by law.

-For events being hosted by an external venue, a record should be kept of which students and staff were in attendance, however, the venue must record the details of spectators, there is no requirement for the department to record these details.
+For events being hosted by an external venue, a record should be kept of which students and staff were in attendance.
+The venue must record the details of spectators, however, there is no requirement for the department or schools to record these details.

 Any questions or queries can be directed to the Privacy mailbox at

 Further information regarding the operation of state school-operated boarding facilities during the COVID-19 pandemic is available in the

 guidelines for state school-operated boarding facilities (PDF, 464KB).

 Information regarding the operation of non-state boarding schools should be obtained from the individual boarding school.